QED-DeveloperPortal/qed-developer-portal-public/_posts/2025/2025-11-07-introducing-the-department-of-educations-sdlc-guide-b75dbb.md

 - developed using consistent and approved practices
 - secure, maintainable, and fit for purpose

-Whether you are new in the department or looking to refresh your understanding, this documentation ensures your project meets the **required governance and compliance standards** and help you to understand what's required to **deliver quality solutions** across the Department of Education ecosystem.
+Whether you are new in the department or looking to refresh your understanding, this documentation ensures your project meets the **required governance and compliance standards** and helps you to understand what's required to **deliver quality solutions** across the Department of Education ecosystem.